MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-azure-ad-b2b.md

    :::image type="content" source="media/service-admin-azure-ad-b2b/tenant-switcher-link.png" alt-text="Screenshot of the tenant switcher link in the Fabric account manager pane.":::

-1. In the **Switch tenant (preview)** dialog, open the dropdown menu and choose the tenant you want to nagivate to.
+1. In the **Switch tenant (preview)** dialog, open the dropdown menu and choose the tenant you want to navigate to.

    :::image type="content" source="media/service-admin-azure-ad-b2b/tenant-switcher-selector.png" alt-text="Screenshot of the tenant switcher selector where you can choose which tenant you want to switch to.":::